 Telecommunications Fiber Optic Engineering Technician - Technical Diploma

-As broadband and cellular network providers expand access and deploy new 5G networks, field technicians are in high demand.
+As a Telecom Fiber Optic Engineering Technician, you can choose your own adventure from working in the field, installing fiber optic cables, designing networks at a computer or a combination of it all.
 This program allows you to start your career after one year of studies, or progress your education with the Telecommunications Engineering Technician associate degree.

 Program Costs & Financial Aid